-- Navigate to your environment home page and click the + ADD dropdown in the top right of the screen.
+- Navigate to your environment home page and click the CREATE NODE button in the middle of the screen.

 Owning member - if you have multiple memberships under your organization's control, you can use this dropdown to bind the node to a membership of your choice.
 This is particularly useful for scenarios where a proxy operator is managing the network on behalf of other organizations or where an organization has multiple departments and wants to logically partition resources.